pasqualerossi/42-Piscine/Piscine Information/README.md

 :four: A Folder called `Evaluations`
 - prossiC00 (person's name or intra username along with the project you are evaluating them on).
 - prossiC01

-Note: Nothing is guaranteed though as the 42 Entrance to the school isn't public information.

 # Essential Items List
 Items that you should bring with you on Campus everyday.